For Questions about sponsoring a child, see our Frequently Asked Sponsorship Questions

 6. Q: How Does Coptic Orphans Ensure Financial Efficiency and Accountability?
 A: Coptic Orphans is totally committed to earning the trust of our donors and sponsors.
 Integrity is not only a commitment, it is a value that drives our whole organization.
 Besides an annual audit of Coptic Orphans by an independent auditing firm, we regularly conduct our own audits to make sure that funds are properly received, dispersed, tracked, and used most effectively in every project for every child.
 Our rigorous efficiency structures have won the highest rating from Charity Navigator, North America’s largest independent charity evaluator.
 We cut corners wherever we can such as relying on many donated supplies and services.

 7. Q: Is My Contribution Tax Deductible?
 A: Yes.
 In the U.S., Coptic Orphans has 501(c)3 status and the Employer Identification Number (EIN) is 54-1637257.
 Donations in Australia are tax deductible.
-Our Australian tax receipts are currently issued from the NCCA (National Council of Churches in Australia.
+Australian tax receipts are currently issued by Act for Peace, the international aid agency of the National Council of Churches in Australia (NCCA).
 Donations made in Canada are also tax deductible.
 Canada's tax ID number is 879517712RR0001.

 9. Q: Are You Part of Consolidated Campaigns?
 A: Yes, Coptic Orphans participates in the Combined Federal Campaign (CFC) for Federal government workers in addition to other state government campaigns.
 Our CFC number is 12153.